tansan78/learn_software_frameworks/B_dynamodb/README.md

 - given a customer id, return all the orders made by this customer
 - given a customer id and a time frame, return all the orders made within the specified timeframe by this customer
 - given a customer id and a matching word, return all the orders by this customer, for which product names contain the matching word

+Coding template: [challenge_ecommerce.py]('./challenge_ecommerce.py') and you only need to implement specific functions.
+You can find my solution at [solutions/challenge_ecommerce.py]('./solutions/challenge_ecommerce.py')

 ## How to Run?